1Password Review: Quick Expert Summary

 1Password includes a number of other security features, such as:

-1Password is the only password manager to offer Travel Mode and virtual payment cards.
-But all of the top password managers, like Dashlane, LastPass, and Keeper, come with 2FA, password strength monitoring, and good browser extensions.
+1Password is the only password manager to offer Travel Mode and virtual payment cards — but it also includes features that come standard with all of the top password managers, like Dashlane and Keeper, such as 2FA, password strength monitoring, and good browser extensions.

 Overall, 1Password protects your passwords with high-level security features, and it offers excellent extra features — like allowing you to keep your passwords hidden while you travel and creating virtual payment cards that hide your debit card number when you buy products online.
 Furthermore, 1Password has been SOC 2 type 2-certified, meaning an independent audit has proven that it fully protects customer data.